Expert guide to the best things to do in Mexico City with kids

 Bosque de Chapultepec

 Bosque de Chapultepec is the park that blasts all other parks out of the water!
-It’s the largest urban park in Latin America and it is truly enormous.
+It’s the largest urban park in Latin America.
 While bosque actually translates as ‘forest’, this really is, for the most part, an enormous city park.
-Around 15 million people visit the park each year.

-This is a nearly impossible question to answer.
-The park is enormous and is home to numerous museums that on their own could fill days of your time.
+The park is home to numerous museums that on their own could fill days of your time.
 Every time we go to Mexico City we try to allocate at least a day or 2 to this magnificent park.
 We will visit at least one museum and spend time walking, playing and eating.

 Museums in the Bosque de Chapultepec for the kids